Data Hoarding - FAQ

 What is this site about?

 DataHoarding.org is an index of resources and archives related to data hoarding, web archival and digital preservation.
-It was inspired by the recent purge of online information by government agencies, corporations and others, and aims to provide easier access to tools and information.
+It is run as a non-profit, volunteer effort and was inspired by the recent purge of online information by government agencies, corporations and others, and aims to provide easier access to tools and information.
 The goal is not only to hoard data, but curate and index it as well.

 Technical deployment pipeline